 A Closer Look Inside the Low-Activity Waste Vitrification Facility

 The process cell consists of six large stainless steel vessels: three for feeding waste to two low-activity waste melters and three for treating the melters’ offgas.
-The concentrate receipt vessel receives waste feed from the Pretreatment Facility; a melter feed preparation vessel mixes the waste feed with glass formers; and another melter feed vessel supplies the mixed waste feed to the melters.
+The concentrate receipt vessel receives waste feed; a melter feed preparation vessel mixes the waste feed with glass formers; and another melter feed vessel supplies the mixed waste feed to the melters.
 The three offgas treatment vessels are a submerged bed scrubber to cool melter offgas and remove large particulates, a wet electrostatic precipitator to remove finer particulate, and a submerged bed scrubber condensate vessel to store and re-circulate liquid between a scrubber and the vessel.

 POUR CAVE TURNTABLES AND ELEVATORS

 Each low-activity waste melter has two pour spouts leading down to a pour cave with two turntables and elevators.
 Each turntable has positions for three low-activity waste containers.
 An elevator raises a container under the melter pour spout.
 Once filled with glass, the container is lowered to the turntable and rotated to the second position to cool.
 The third position is for removal of the filled, cooled container and replacement with a new empty container.